WoltLab/docs.woltlab.com/docs/javascript_helper-functions.md

 ### `elBySel(selector: string, context?: Element): Element | null`

-{% include callout.html content="The underlying `querySelector()`-method works on the entire DOM hierarchy and can yield results outside of your context element!
-Please read and understand the MDN article on [`Element.querySelector()`](https://developer.mozilla.org/en-US/docs/Web/API/Element/querySelector#The_entire_hierarchy_counts) to learn more about this." type="danger" %}
+!!! danger "The underlying `querySelector()`-method works on the entire DOM hierarchy and can yield results outside of your context element!
+Please read and understand the MDN article on [`Element.querySelector()`](https://developer.mozilla.org/en-US/docs/Web/API/Element/querySelector#The_entire_hierarchy_counts) to learn more about this."

 Select a single element based on a CSS selector, optionally limiting the results to be a direct or indirect children of the context element.